AlacrisIO/alacrity/README.md

                  ValidTrace ss ++ [s; observe s m].
 ```

-XXX The trace is probably more primitive than that, is not specific to
+FRR The trace is probably more primitive than that, is not specific to
     the functional correctness, and should be introduced earlier.

-YYY I agree that it is a general property, but I do not have an
+JMC I agree that it is a general property, but I do not have an
     application other than functional correctness yet.

 Correctness propositions are statements in a temporal logic (like LTL